-- SFNC (Standard Feature Naming Convention):

-This is the part of GenICam that most users see.
+- SFNC (Standard Feature Naming Convention): This is the part of GenICam that most users see.
 It standardizes the name, type, meaning and use of device features so that devices from different vendors always use the same names for the same functionality.
 These features are typically shown in a tree view, or can be directly controlled by an application.
-A related standard is the PFNC (Pixel Format Naming Convention) which defines how to consistently name pixel formats and lists the formats in use. - defines the mechanism used to provide the generic API via self-describing XML file in the device.
+One related standard is the PFNC (Pixel Format Naming Convention) which defines how to consistently name pixel formats and lists the formats in use.
+Another extension to SFNC is OOCI (Open Optics Camera Interface) which provides standard interface for optical components inside of, or attached to, cameras, no matter what wire interface technology the cameras are built on.
+The optical components covered by OOCI are Lenses, Filters, Filter Wheels, Shutters, Apertures, etc. - GenApi (Application Programming Interface): This defines the mechanism used to provide the generic API via self-describing XML file in the device.
 It is also the name of the reference implementation of GenICam, provided as production-quality code, as part of the GenICam download.
-Part of GenApi is the Schema which defines the format of the XML file. - GenTL (Transport Layer): This standardizes the transport layer programming interface.
+Part of GenApi is the Schema which defines the format of the XML file. - GenTL (Transport Layer): This standardizes the transport layer programming interface, which comes with a GenTL Producer Framework reference implementation for an easy start with GenTL.
 It is a low-level API to provide a standard interface to a device regardless of the transport layer (with or without a frame grabber).
 It allows enumerating devices, accessing device registers, streaming data and delivering asynchronous events.
 GenTL also has its own SFNC.